 Established in 1913, our department benefits from a compelling legacy of excellence and we look forward to the next century of inspiration and innovation.

-The 10.6 acre public garden, with its stunning hill views of the San Francisco Bay and the Golden Gate, is located four miles north of the Berkeley campus in the town of Kensington.
-Our mission is to expand and sustain a well designed outdoor environment that supports teaching and research in Landscape Architecture and Environmental Planning.
-Blake Garden encourages the development of understanding and appreciation of nature in the garden environment.
-The garden contains a large diversity of plant materials that grow in our Mediterranean type climate and contains new and historic garden design and structures designed and built by UC Professors from the College of Environmental Design, students, and the garden’s staff.
+Blake Garden, a 10.6 acre public garden with stunning views of the San Francisco Bay and the Golden Gate, supports teaching and research in the Department of Landscape Architecture & Environmental Planning.
+Located four miles north of the Berkeley campus in the town of Kensington, Blake Garden encourages the understanding and appreciation of nature in a garden environment.
+The garden is planted with a diversity of plant materials that grow in our Mediterranean climate and includes new and historic garden designs and structures designed and built by CED professors and students and the garden’s staff.
+Learn more>